KodrAus/old-rust-web-app/README.md

 # A Rust Web app [![Build Status](https://travis-ci.org/KodrAus/rust-webapp.svg?branch=master)](https://travis-ci.org/KodrAus/rust-webapp)

+This application is a bit out of date now.
+For something more current, and more focused on application development, see [here](https://github.com/KodrAus/rust-web-app).

 This is an example web application written in the [Rust](https://www.rust-lang.org) programming language.

 ## Getting started